MetinYalcinkaya/DiscordBot/README.md

 - [x] Update message as stock is checked #17fb574
 - [x] Automated checking #07be7c6
 - [x] Pricing tracker #fe1e985
-- [ ] Directly check if pre-order instead of saying in stock
-  - [ ] Add to enum

 ### Other